Pietro Ricaldone: Life

 Ricaldone was born in 1870 in Mirabello in a family of farmers of middle class.
 His father became major of the town.
 He did his first years of education in Alassio and then moved to Borgo San Marino where he knew Don Bosco – he would meet the saint only two times in his life.
-In 1889, he joint the Salesian Novitiate of Valsalice and became religious in 1890.
+In 1889, he joined the Salesian Novitiate of Valsalice and became religious in 1890.
 He was sent as a teacher to Utrera, Spain and continued his studies of theology in Sevilla.
 In 1893 became director of the Salesian College of Sevilla.
 In 1898 Don Rua sent him to visit the Salesian houses of Argentina, Chile and Uruguay.

 In 1901 was elected Superior of the Spanish Province, but also he is appointed to visit the Salesian houses in the Western Hemisphere as well as Egypt and Palestine.
 He is elected general administrator of the Salesians in 1922.
 He promoted the Salesian press, making several educative publications.
 In 1926, he led the Salesian Missionary Exposition in Turin and was sent to make visits to Salesian houses in India, Japan, Thailand, Myanmar and China.